 Smaller works have the chop carved into the print image (eg see the Dragon Bird linocuts) or drawn in pencil after Pip's signature.

-When she is not printing (or needs more money for ink and paper!), Pip moonlights as a lawyer.
+When she is not printing (or needs more money for ink and paper!), Pip moonlights as a commercial lawyer.